FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 ---
 title: Honey, I shrunk the target variable
-date: 2020-05-01 14:00
+date: 2020-05-04 12:00
-modified: 2020-05-01 14:00
+modified: 2020-05-04 12:00
 category: post
 tags: python, data science, mathematics
 authors: Florian Wilhelm
 status: draft
 summary: Feature engineering takes up a huge part in the work-life of a data scientist.
 Sometimes this doesn't stop at features but also the target variable itself is transformed leading to all kinds of unexpected consequences.
-In this post, you will learn about common pitfalls, how a transformation can affect the error measure, the math behind it and even how all this can be used to your advantage.
+In this post, you will learn about common pitfalls, how a transformation can affect the error measure, the math behind it, and even how all this can be used to your advantage.
 ---

 ## Motivation

-For me it is often a joyful sight to see how inexperienced, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplate.
-So full of vigour and enthusiasm, they are often completely absorbed by the idea of minimizing whatever error measure they were given or maybe some random one they chose themselves, like the [root mean square error].
+For me it is often a irritating sight to see how inexperienced, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplate about my past when I started doing data science.
+So full of vigour and enthusiasm, I was often completely absorbed by the idea of minimizing whatever error measure I was given or maybe some random one
+I chose myself, like the [root mean square error].
-In their drive, they construct many derived features using clever transformations and sometimes they do not even stop at the target variable.
-Why should they?
+In my drive, I used to construct many derived features using clever transformations and sometimes did not even stop at the target variable.
+Why should I?
 If the target variable is for instance non-negative and quite right-skewed, why not transform it using the logarithm to make it more normally distributed?
 Isn't this better or even required for simple models like linear regression, anyways?
 A little $\log$ never killed dog, so what could possibly go wrong?